nczempin/gym-random-walk/README.md

 A minimal example of a custom environment for https://github.com/openai/gym.

-What the environment provides is not that important; this is meant to show how what you need to do to create your own environments for openai/gym.
+What the environment provides is not that important; this is meant to show what you need to do to create your own environments for openai/gym.

 For concreteness I used an example in the recordings of David Silver's lectures on Reinforcement Learning at UCL.